Open-Source Hardware for beginners.

 The descriptor “open-source” is becoming increasingly prevalent in today’s conversations about technology.
 It applies to many cryptocurrencies such as Ethereum, as well as other forms of software.

-Yet, you can also use “open-source” to denote a particular type of hardware.
-Although it refers to a similar concept in both cases, it’s worth digging a little deeper into exactly what it means in the context of hardware in order to better understand its usage
+You can also use “open-source” to denote a particular type of hardware.
+Although it refers to a similar concept in both cases, it’s worth digging a little deeper into exactly what it means in the context of hardware to better understand its usage

-But before we do, let’s take a quick look at a superordinate concept.
+But before we do, let’s look at a superordinate concept.
 “Open design” means technological development through the use of publicly shared information.
 This is generally facilitated through the internet, without remuneration.

 What is open-source hardware?

-A piece of open-source hardware is any physical technology made using open design principles.
-The design specifications of such hardware are licensed such that the object can be created, studied, modified, and distributed by absolutely anyone.
+A piece of open-source hardware is any physical technology made using open-design principles.
+The hardware’s design specifications are licensed so that the object can be created, studied, modified, and distributed by absolutely anyone.

 Rather than being restricted to a particular kind of technology or object, the limits of this category lie exclusively in the accessibility of the hardware.